isaacna/sbotify/README.md

 # sbotipy.py
-This is a reddit bot that fetches top daily song posts from the subreddit r/ListenToThis and generates a spotify playlist with those songs.
-Lots of great music is on the subreddit and this makes discovering new songs much easier.
+This is a reddit bot that fetches top daily song posts from the subreddits r/ListenToThis and r/Music and generates a spotify playlist with those songs.
+Lots of great music is on these subreddits, but posted as an inconvenient youtube link, and this makes discovering new songs much easier.

 ## Requirements/Installation
 Praw: pip install praw